amanda palasciano

 People can’t write about their brands.
 Not because they don’t know their brands, but because they do.
 If asked to write about your spouse, Mom or mailman you’d have more to say than if asked to write about yourself.
 True story.

-Your brain is overloaded with info and diluting it is impossible.
+Your brain is overloaded with info and distilling it can feel impossible.
 That’s why folks don’t write their own resumes or dating profiles.
 At least not well.

 Enter me.
 I am fluent in brand.

-I’m all about performance marketing that converts, clever plays on words, web copy that baits, split-tested subject lines on emails that open, content strategy that does the discovery, social that trends for virality and follower growth, and PR narratives spun of nothing in particular into media gold.
+I’m all about performance marketing that converts, clever plays on words, web copy that baits, split tests that can optimize, content strategy that does the needed discovery, social that trends for virality and follower growth, and PR narratives spun of nothing in particular into media gold.

 And oxford commas.